 IRENE Audio Preservation Service Now Available

-Wrapping Up the IRENE Grant Project
+The Original IRENE IMLS Grant Project

 - First, our thanks go out to Dr. Carl Haber, Senior Scientist, and Dr. Earl Cornell, Computer Systems Engineer, at Lawrence Berkeley National Laboratory, who led the prior grant-funded initiatives that developed the IRENE technology.
 They worked closely with NEDCC during the process of creating the service, and were very generous with their patience, advice, and expertise throughout.